authgear/authgear-server/docs/specs/rate-limit.md

         validate_code_per_ip:
             enabled: true
             period: 1h  # required
-            brust: 5    # default to 1
+            burst: 5    # default to 1
 ```

 The available rate limits can be configured as follow: